-Changes and updates to the configuration data may happen more often than new releases; most of the valuable knowledge about devices is contained in these files.
+Changes and updates to the configuration data may happen more often than new program releases; most of the knowledge about devices is contained in these files.
 That's why it is provided separately.

-- Download the usb-modeswitch-data package (2014-03-27).
+- Download the usb-modeswitch-data package (2016-06-12).
 It contains the device database and the rules file, including full paths.
-You need program releases from 2.1.0 upward because of newly introduced parameters.
+You need program releases from 2.4.0 upward because of updated parameters/functions.

-- Don't forget libusb-1.x if it's not on your system.
-In most distributions there is most likely a package named "libusb1-dev" or "libusb1-devel" (or similar).
+In most distributions there is most likely a package named "libusb1-dev" or